|

 963. variation

-the process of varying or being varied
+the process of being or becoming different

 964. variegated

-having a variety of colors
+having an assortment of colors

 965. vaudeville